-A number of requirements of the Administration Regulations, which are referred to in this statement, relate only to a "default arrangement" as defined in the Occupational Pension Schemes (Charges and Governance) Regulations 2015.
+A number of requirements of the Administration Regulations relate only to a "default arrangement" as defined in the Occupational Pension Schemes (Charges and Governance) Regulations 2015.

 The Scheme does not have a default fund for ongoing accrual.
 It is not a qualifying scheme within the meaning given by section 99 of the Pensions Act 2008.
-It is not, nor ever has been, used to meet any auto-enrolment obligations and no regular contributions are being, or ever have been, paid into the Scheme.
+The Scheme is not used to meet any auto-enrolment obligations and no contributions are being paid into the Scheme.
 The Scheme's assets are made up solely by way of member transfer payments into the Scheme.